Emails of top Republicans stolen in major 2018 hack - Politico

 The NRCC was not immediately available for comment.

-Reporting by Doina Chiacu; editing by Bill Berkrot
+Reporting by Christopher Bing, Jim Finkle, Doina Chiacu; editing by Bill Berkrot